Skip to Content

 Note: Andersen Levelers are designed for use with trailers that weigh up to 30,000 lbs, and with tires up to 32″ in diameter.
 The radius of a leveler is roughly 15″-16″, which provides a perfect curve for tires up to 32″.

-Each kit includes one leveler and one chock, and Andersen recommends using one leveler per axle.
-(Per Andersen, only one leveler per axle on one side of your RV, motorhome, or trailer is needed.
-The leveler is placed on the low side of the trailer when leveling side-to-side.)
+Each kit includes one leveler and one chock, and Andersen recommends using one leveler per axle (per Andersen, only one leveler per axle on one side of your RV, motorhome, or trailer is needed, since you place them only on the low side of the trailer when leveling side-to-side).

 ANDERSEN HITCHES | 3604 RV and Trailer Accessories | Single Camper Leveler Block w/Rubber mat | Camper Leveling System | Outdoor Camping Levels